chenchaoyi/bluecat/README.md

     expect(r.data.body).to.have.ownProperty('id');

     // send GET http://sample-host.com/checkout/contract
-    // cookies are automatically maintained
-    r = Service.checkout.contract.GET();
+    // cookies are automatically maintained if there is any r = Service.checkout.contract.GET();
     // verify response
     expect(r.data.statusCode).to.equal(200);